Table of Contents

 All of these listed GUIs are useful for different purposes.
 Somehow their core is the same “ Linux Kernel,” which makes them interchangeable.
 So they can be modified as per requirements.

 All Linux Distros Act on a system differently.
-Like in this image, you can see their performances.
+In this image, you can see their performances.

 Therefore, no best or worst out there.